colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 +++
 title = "Making Four-In-A-Row - Part 3: Making Moves"
 date = 2023-04-19T23:00:00Z
+updated = 2023-04-22T18:30:00Z
 description = "Allow players to make moves in your Four-In-A-Row game!"
 +++

 ## Intro

-In this [previous blog](@/blog/making-four-in-a-row-part-2.md) post, you set up your `FourInARowGame` class's fields.
+In the [previous blog](@/blog/making-four-in-a-row-part-2.md) post, you set up your `FourInARowGame` class's fields.

 Now you're ready to start implementing player moves and updating the state of the game accordingly.